We're Here to Help

 A Tradition of Giving

-Olin Associates legacy society owes its name to one of Wesleyan's most honored trustees, Stephen H. Olin, who with his wife, Emeline H. Olin, nurtured the growth of the University into a leading institution.
+Olin Society owes its name to one of Wesleyan's most honored trustees, Stephen H. Olin, who with his wife, Emeline H. Olin, nurtured the growth of the University into a leading institution.
 Olin Library, an architectural gem and wellspring of the University's intellectual life, was constructed largely with funds derived from an annuity agreement the Olins made with the institution in 1924.

 Stephen Olin's bequest provisions for the University stemmed from a lifetime association with Wesleyan.
 Born on the campus in 1847 during his father's Wesleyan presidency, he graduated in the Class of 1866 and became a successful copyright law attorney in New York City.
 During his lifetime, Olin dedicated 45 years of service as a trustee to the University, assuming the post of acting president for the 1922-23 academic year.